mai-thao/secret-santa-nizer/frontend/hello-world/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## Steps to Create the App
+1) Create the project: `npm create vite@latest hello-world`
+   1) It will ask setup questions.
+Pick Framework as "React" and Variant as "JavaScript"
+2) Change directory to this new project: `cd hello-world`
+3) Downloads all dependencies from `package.json`: `npm install`
+4) Now, you can run the app with: `npm run dev`